 You might want to learn more about progressive lenses or bifocal glasses if you wish to improve your vision.
 Both styles are worth researching because of their significant contrasts and parallels.
-You may find them online in a variety of colors and frame types.
+You may find them online in a variety of colours and frame types.
 Additionally, you'll discover that they might be applied to several eye disorders.
 Although each has special advantages, you might gain more from one than the other.

 You can determine which new pair of prescription glasses best suits your needs with the help of our handy guide.
 We at Eyeweb want you to be aware of your spec’s options.
 Let's discuss bifocal vs progressive lenses and their differences.
 Also, you'll discover more about the benefits and drawbacks of using bifocals and progressive lenses.